freebsd/freebsd-quarterly/2020q3/zstd.md

 OpenZFS 2.0 codebase was imported into 13-CURRENT.
 Completed milestones in this project:

-  * Importing ZSTD 1.4.5 into OpenZFS, using the recent upstream zstd features that make it easier to embed zstd in other projects,
+  * Importing ZSTD 1.4.5 into OpenZFS, using the recent upstream zstd features that make it easier to embed zstd in other projects.
-  * Changing the way compression levels are tracked and inherited,
+  * Changing the way compression levels are tracked and inherited.
-  * Save and restore the compression level via an embedded block header,
+  * Save and restore the compression level via an embedded block header.
   * Also store the version of zstd used in the embedded block header, for future-proofing.
-The checksum of a block may not match if zstd is upgraded, since it may compress the block more,
+The checksum of a block may not match if zstd is upgraded, since it may compress the block more.
-  * Add tests to ensure zstd compression and metadata survive ZFS replication,
+  * Add tests to ensure zstd compression and metadata survive ZFS replication.
-  * Resolve possible negative interactions with L2ARC and ZFS Native Encryption,
+  * Resolve possible negative interactions with L2ARC and ZFS Native Encryption.
-  * Fix bug with L2ARC if the Compressed ARC feature is disabled,
+  * Fix bug with L2ARC if the Compressed ARC feature is disabled.
   * Improve the ZFS feature activation code, so that zstd cannot create pools that will panic older versions of ZFS.

 With these changes, upgraded pools can compress data with zstd